Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Atherosclerosis mainly affects certain areas of the arteries.
-Non-laminar, or turbulent, blood flow (for example, in arterial tree branches) leads to endothelial dysfunction and suppresses endothelial formation of nitric oxide, a potent vasodilator and an anti-inflammatory factor.
-This blood flow also stimulates endothelial cells to produce adhesion molecules that attract and bind inflammatory cells.
-Risk factors for atherosclerosis (such as dyslipidemia, diabetes mellitus, smoking, hypertension), oxidative stress factors (eg, superoxide radicals), angiotensin II and systemic infection also inhibit the release of nitric oxide and stimulate the formation of adhesion molecules, pro-inflammatory cytokines, hemotaxis proteins and vasoconstrictors substances; more precise mechanisms are unknown.
-As a result, monocytes and T-cells are fixed in the endothelium, these cells move to the subendothelial space, initiation and fixation of the local vascular inflammatory response.
-Monocytes in the subendothelium are transformed into macrophages.
-Blood lipids, especially low-density lipoproteins (LDL) and very low density (VLDL), also bind to endothelial cells and are oxidized in the subendothelial space.
-Oxidized lipids and transformed macrophages are converted into lipid filled foam cells, which is a typical early atherosclerotic change (the so-called fatty strips).
-Degradation of erythrocyte membranes, which occurs due to rupture of vasa vasorum and hemorrhage into the plaque, may be an important additional source of lipids within the plaques.
+Atherosclerosis preferentially affects certain regions of the arteries.
+Nonlaminar, or turbulent, blood flow (eg, at branching points in the arterial tree) leads to endothelial dysfunction and inhibits endothelial production of nitric oxide, a potent vasodilator and anti-inflammatory factor.
+Such blood flow also stimulates endothelial cells to produce adhesion molecules, which attract and bind inflammatory cells.
+Risk factors for atherosclerosis (eg, dyslipidemia, diabetes mellitus, smoking, hypertension), oxidative stressors (eg, superoxide radicals), angiotensin II, and systemic infection also inhibit nitric oxide release and stimulate production of adhesion molecules, proinflammatory cytokines, hemotactic proteins, and vasoconstrictors; the precise mechanisms are unknown.
+As a result, monocytes and T cells become attached to the endothelium, migrate to the subendothelial space, and initiate and perpetuate the local vascular inflammatory response.
+Monocytes in the subendothelial space are transformed into macrophages.
+Blood lipids, especially low-density lipoproteins (LDL) and very low-density lipoproteins (VLDL), also bind to endothelial cells and are oxidized in the subendothelial space.
+Oxidized lipids and transformed macrophages are transformed into lipid-filled foam cells, which is a typical early atherosclerotic change (so-called fatty streaks).
+Degradation of red blood cell membranes, which occurs as a result of rupture of the vasa vasorum and hemorrhage into the plaque, may be an important additional source of lipids within the plaque.

-- the organization of a thrombus and its incorporation into a plaque, which leads to a change in the structure of its surface and rapid growth;
+- organization of a thrombus and its incorporation into a plaque, which leads to a change in the structure of its surface and rapid growth;

 Risk factors for atherosclerosis